tymyrddin/purple/source/docs/workshops/risk-management.md

 Risk management decides what is worth protecting, what realistically threatens it, and where limited capacity goes.
 Run as a series of workshops rather than a document, it produces decisions the people accountable for them actually understand and own.
-The full process lives in [its own section](../risk-management/risk-assessment.md); what follows is where it sits among the analytical processes.
+The full process lives in [risk assessment](../risk-management/risk-assessment.md); the question here is where it sits among the analytical processes.

 Its familiar failure is not analytical.
 A risk assessment can describe the landscape accurately and then be set quietly aside, not because the description was wrong but because nothing was in place to act on it: no one